ZhijianZhou01/virusrecom/README.md

 ### 4.1.
 Data preparation
 Different software has different application scenarios and requirements for input data.
 VirusRecom was initially designed to study the recombination of the prevalent SARS-CoV-2, and detect viral recombination among highly similar lineages.
 However, the definition of lineages varies greatly among different viruses.
 For non-novel prevalent viruses or those without fine-grained lineage classifications like SARS-CoV-2, divergence within a lineage can be substantial.
 Thus, lineages could be further divided prior to analysis.
 Alternatively, input data can be optimized by selecting a subset to represent the lineage.
 For VirusRecom analysis, it is recommended that the divergence within a lineage not be too large, as low-information-content data may sometimes lead to inaccurate estimates.
 For some lineages with high internal divergence, may not be appropriate to estimate in lineages manner in VirusRecom, and non-lineage-based approaches or phylogenetic methods might be more appropriate.

-Additionally, regardless of the method used to identify recombination events, it is recommended to plot a similarity dot plot for confirmation.
-This allows for the visualization of the approximate location of recombination breakpoints and the sequence similarity within the recombination region.
-Similarity dot plots can be generated using software like VirusRecom, Simplot or RDP.

 ### 4.2.
 Default values of parameter
 For the value of a parameter, if not specified, the software uses the default value.
 However, the default value is not suitable for all data.
 In addition to window size (```-w```) and step size (```-s```) of sliding window, values of ```-cp``` and ```-mr``` also require users to adjust based on the data.